 My name is Ireen Kawele and I was born in 1958.
 My husband passed away in 2005.
 Prior to my involvement with Hope Art I had no income and I struggled daily to support the 8 orphans left in my care by family members.
 It was very difficult for me when they cried for food and I wasn’t able to provide.
 I am so grateful that now with the money I earn through Hope Art, I am able to care for and educate these children and look after my own health.
 Thank you for your support.

-My name is Paxina Nayoto, born in 1965 and married with 5 children.
-We also care for a five year old orphan.
-My husband is self employed, but does not earn enough to support our family.
-Before starting to work at Hope Art I tried a variety of jobs, but I still struggled to provide for our children.
+My name is Paxina Nayoto, born in 1965 and have 4 children.
+Before starting to work at Hope Art I tried a variety of jobs, but I still struggled to provide for my children.
 I now appreciate the steady income I receive through Hope Art each month.
-Being part of Hope Art makes me happy and I especially enjoy praying with the other Hope Art ladies every morning.
-I appreciate your support.
+I am glad that I can use the talent God gave me and have been able to improve my sewing skills.

 I am Rosemary Lubongo, born in 1968.
 I am the team leader of Hope Art Mongu and I enjoy learning new skills and developing my leadership abilities.
 Fortunately, my husband is able to provide for our family, so I have the privilege to use my earnings from Hope Art to support the many needy families and children in my community.
 Thank you so much for your contribution to Hope Art.
 Together we can make a significant impact in Western Zambia!